Minnesota drug crime defense

 Minneapolis Criminal Attorney Thomas Gallagher will help you identify outcome goals for your case.

-Your Drug Defense Attorney Should Have Experience
+Does Your Drug Defense Attorney Have Experience?

 So for example, one client faced charges in the largest federal drug conspiracy case in Minnesota history; with more than 60 co-defendants.
 And the federal prosecutors alleged 50 metric tons of cocaine (about $4 Billion).